arinramer/react-bubbles/README.md

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the Sprint Challenge.
-You must follow the twenty-minute rule before you seek support from your PM.
+However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
+Your work reflects your proficiency ReactJS Fundamentals and your command of the concepts and techniques in the Function Components and Class Components.

 You have three hours to complete this challenge.
 Plan your time accordingly.

 ## Commits